Use Case | FRTB

 Another objective, aside from privately pooling data, was to allow these banks to better control and monetize the combined data.
 The resulting derived content would not only help the banks comply with FRTB regulations, but would also allow them to generate revenue by monetizing the pooled data that they previously gave away to the markets.

-TickSmith’s Data Pooling Platform had the full capabilities CanDeal needed to establish FRTB compliance for the six major Canadian banks, plus additional dataset modules for new use cases along the way.
+TickSmith’s Data Pooling Solution had the full capabilities CanDeal needed to establish FRTB compliance for the six major Canadian banks, plus additional dataset modules for new use cases along the way.
 Initially, the primary requirement CanDeal was addressing was a data pooling system for FRTB.
 To accomplish that, each bank would need access to a shared platform to normalize and collect their proprietary data securely at scale, and to receive derived content from the collective data pool.
 When the data monetization use case quickly became another requirement, TickSmith’s modular system enabled the platform to adapt.

 “To get the banks to approve this, I had to demonstrate that we could take the data, pool it, apply some FRTB risk qualifications, entitlements, encryption, monitoring, and an audit trail… and TickSmith had a lot of those out of the box.
 So for time to market, it made a lot of sense to leverage that rather than build something new,” says Andre Craig, head of DataVault Innovations at CanDeal.
 “The regulatory capital savings could be in the billions of dollars, so that makes the banks more efficient, and delivers meaningful cost savings.”